Oct 27, 2022 - News

 The U.S. Food and Drug Administration (FDA) has granted 23andMe 510(k) clearance for its pharmacogenetics report for the SLCO1B1 genetic variant to provide interpretive drug information for simvastatin.

-Simvastatin is a medication in the statin family of drugs, commonly prescribed to lower cholesterol to help reduce the risk of heart attack and stroke.
-In 2020, simvastatin was the second-most commonly prescribed statin and the thirteenth-most commonly prescribed medication in the U.S.
+Simvastatin is a medication in the statin family of drugs commonly prescribed to lower cholesterol to help reduce the risk of heart attack and stroke.
+In 2020, simvastatin was the second-most widely prescribed statin and the thirteenth-most commonly prescribed medication in the U.S.

-A variation of a particular gene, SLCO1B1, influences the body’s response to simvastatin.
+A particular gene variation, SLCO1B1, influences the body’s response to simvastatin.

-In certain ethnicities, up to 38% of people have a SLCO1B1 genotype that increases the possibility of experiencing side effects related to taking simvastatin, particularly statin-associated musculoskeletal symptoms risk.
+In certain ethnicities, up to 38 percent of people have a SLCO1B1 genotype that increases the possibility of experiencing side effects related to taking simvastatin, particularly statin-associated musculoskeletal symptoms risk.

 In addition to providing interpretive drug information, the new FDA clearance also removes the requirement for confirmatory testing.

-“A complete health picture requires a number of inputs, including genetics, which too often is left off the table in healthcare.
-With this clearance, we are continuing to champion access to actionable health information so that everyone can benefit from a personalized health care experience and avoid negative side effects of medications where possible.”
+“A complete health picture requires a number of inputs, including genetics, which is too often overlooked in healthcare.
+With this clearance, we are continuing to champion access to actionable health information so that everyone can benefit from a personalized healthcare experience and avoid negative side effects of medications where possible.”

 Stay in the know.